geanders/csu_msmb/content/authors/james_dilisio/_index.md

 - Students
 ---

-James DiLisio is a [graduate / undergraudate] student in the Department of [x] at Colorado State University.
+James DiLisio is a graduate student in the Department of MIP at Colorado State University.
 [Short description of research and academic interests.]